smussenden/GitHub-Desktop-Pages-Tutorial/README.md

 * To use the GitHub Desktop app to "clone" the repo (or make a copy of it on your local machine).
 * To make changes to files in our repo using the Atom text editor, "commit" those changes, and then transmit them back to the remote copy of the repo on Github.com.
 * How to use a free service called [GitHub Pages](https://pages.github.com/) to host a free website.
-* To create a separate "branch" -- a separate copy of your files -- then "merge" those changes back into the main branch.
-This is a particularly useful skill when you're working on projects with multiple collaborators.
 * To make a copy of someone else's repo -- a "fork" -- to your own GitHub.com account.

 ## What You Won't Learn